sandrahoffberg/Delly-somatic/README.md

 Delly includes many tunable parameters (e.g., for discovering variants with minimum quality, within specific window sizes, etc).
 This capsule leaves most parameters as default.

 Input:
 - BAM file that has been trimmed, aligned to reference, sorted, duplicate marked, read groups adjusted if necessary, indexed.
 This capsule downloads data from an S3 bucket if a URL is provided in the App Panel.
 If no URL is provided, it will search for bam files in the ```/data``` folder.
-It cannot use sample data from both locations in the same run.
+It can use sample data from both locations in the same run.
 - Genome in fasta format (```.fa``` ending) with an index created in Samtools that ends in ```.fa.fai```  in the ```/data``` folder is required to identify split-reads
 - A samplesheet, a tab-delimited (```.tsv```) sample description file where the first column is the sample ID (as in the VCF/BCF file) and the second column is either "tumor" or "control" in the ```/data``` folder.
 - A comparesheet, a comma-delimited (```.csv```) file that has two samples on each line, the first is the control, the second is the matched tumor in the ```/data``` folder.
 Sample names may appear on more than 1 line in the case of multiple cases matched to the same control or multiple controls matched to the same case.
 - Optional: mappability map, [downloaded here](https://gear.embl.de/data/delly/).
 A ```fasta``` format file with repetitive regions of the genome hardmasked, and both an ```.fai``` and ```.gzi``` index in the ```/data``` folder.
 - Optional: a BED file of repetitive regions to exclude (e.g., telomeres and centromeres) located in the ```/data``` folder.
 The one used here was downloaded from [SpeedSeq Github page](https://github.com/hall-lab/speedseq/blob/master/annotations/exclude.cnvnator_100bp.GRCh38.20170403.bed) and linked to from smoove Github page.
 - Parameters provided in the App Panel
+    - Path to samplesheet
     - The URL of the S3 bucket with ```bam``` files, if they are not in the ```/data``` folder of this capsule.
     - The location to downolad the ```bam``` files from S3 [Default: /results/data]
-    - Whether to process samples individually or in batch for SV calling.
-Processing individually is better for high coverage samples, while processing in batch provides more power to detect variants for low coverage samples.
+    - Path to comparesheet
     - Path to the genome reference
     - Path to the bed file of regions to exclude
-    - Path to the genome annotation file
+    - Path to the blacklisted fasta file
     - Number of threads to run on.
 Delly primarily parallelizes on the sample level.
 Hence, OMP_NUM_THREADS should be always smaller or equal to the number of input samples.
 [Default: 1]